Jacksons – AEG trial DAYS 68-69. FIVE DOCTORS and NURSE DEBBIE ROWE

 If Debbie is correct in her assumption it means that this arrogant doctor was the first to give Michael narcotics and ruin Dr. Matzger’s plan to replace them with non-narcotic pain relievers.

-I call Dr. Finkelstein’s story rubbish because not a single date is correct there – Switzerland was long before Mexico City and Mexico City was actually where the tour ended, so starting collaborating in Mexico was a little too late – if they really wanted to help Michael it should have been done much earlier:
+Well, Mexico City was actually where the tour ended, so starting collaborating in Mexico was a little too late – if they really wanted to help Michael it should have been done much earlier:

 Q. What happened in Mexico City?